Alter Ego (1986 video game): Gameplay

 The player reads through the scenes in each node, and makes decisions for them to develop their character.

 The player's alter ego begins the game as an infant; the game presents the user with a tree diagram with nodes, each labeled with an icon.
 The player chooses an icon representing an "experience" or situation to explore.
 Each icon bears a symbol showing what kind of experience it represents (for example, a heart denotes an emotional event).
 After making a choice in each node, the user is moved back to the tree with that node marked as completed.
 In this manner, the user progresses through the alter ego's entire life and examines what impact their decisions had.
 In the process of playing the game, the player's alter ego proceeds through seven phases with their respective experiences: infancy, childhood, adolescence, young adulthood, adulthood, middle adulthood, and old age.
-Some of these experiences are disturbing, and can even lead to premature death (such as being raped and killed by a child molester), though most tend to be humorous.
+Some of these experiences are disturbing, and can even lead to premature death (such as being abducted by a child molester or mistakenly consuming poison), though most tend to be humorous and playful.

 Alter Ego keeps track of certain player statistics throughout the game, which in turn affect the alter ego's ability to succeed at certain choices.
 For example, in the high school segment, the player might be given the choice of trying out for the school baseball team, or deciding instead to crack down and study harder to improve in math.
 This decision might change the alter ego's "Physical", "Confidence", and "Intellectual" statistics, which in future experiences might influence the alter ego's ability to get into college or succeed in social situations.